SeigaOS/System-Notifications-Repository/README.md

 for seiga os this is meant to easily be able to consider important system details first version regarding heat whatnot, frontend will be updated

+right now we need to choose a path